johndunne2019/Fundamentals-of-Data-Analysis-Project-2019/README.md

 * There are 2 different modes when viewing a cell in jupyter, edit mode which appears in green on the left side of the cell and read mode which appears in blue on the left side of the cell.
 * There are 2 different modes that can be used when writing in a jupyter notebook - markdown and code.
 To move between the 2 modes when writing in a notebook the user can hit the ESC key and then M to move to markdown mode and Y to move to code mode.
 * When a user wants to execute an argument they should hold down the shift key and press enter and the output will be displayed in the notebook.
-* There are keyboard shortcuts that can be used, one example is a which adds a new cells above the cell the cursor is currently located in and b which adds a new cell below the cell the cursor is currently located in.
+* There are keyboard shortcuts that can be used, one example is a which adds "a" new cells above the cell the cursor is currently located in and "b" which adds a new cell below the cell the cursor is currently located in.
 A full list of keyboard shortcuts can be accessed in the help section of the jupyter browser.
 * The numbers that appears on the left side of the screen on the cells containing code indicate the order in which the commands were passed to the kernel. jupyter remembers the arguments that have been previously passed to the kernel.
 * The user can reset the kernel and clear output by going to the toolbar in the browser and selecting restart and clear output.
 When the user sends each argument to the kernel after this point they will see the numbers on the left hand side start again from 1.

+## What is the Tips dataset?

 ## References
 **This section contains details on the references and research that went into compiling this project.**